Reed-CompBio/spras/input/README.md

 If you use any of the input files `tps-egfr-prizes.txt` or `phosphosite-irefindex13.0-uniprot.txt`, reference the publication

 [Synthesizing Signaling Pathways from Temporal Phosphoproteomic Data](https://doi.org/10.1016/j.celrep.2018.08.085).
-Ali Sinan Köksal, Kirsten Beck, Dylan R. Cronin, Aaron McKenna, Nathan D. Camp, Saurabh Srivastava, Matthew E. MacGilvray, Rastislav Bodík, Alejandro Wolf-Yadlin, Ernest Fraenkel, Jasmin Fisher, Anthony Gitter.
+Ali Sinan Kï¿½ksal, Kirsten Beck, Dylan R. Cronin, Aaron McKenna, Nathan D. Camp, Saurabh Srivastava, Matthew E. MacGilvray, Rastislav Bodï¿½k, Alejandro Wolf-Yadlin, Ernest Fraenkel, Jasmin Fisher, Anthony Gitter.
 *Cell Reports* 24(13):3607-3618 2018.

 If you use the network file `phosphosite-irefindex13.0-uniprot.txt`, also reference iRefIndex and PhosphoSitePlus.